greg-raven/Impeachment-Chronicles/_posts/2023-12-17-nyt-targets-trump-memes.md

 - Didi Rankovic
 ---

-It's that time of the US election cycle again: what were formerly known as "newspapers of record" attempting to, for political reasons, promote odd ideas like regulating jokes.
+It's that time of the U.S. election cycle again: what were formerly known as "newspapers of record" attempting to, for political reasons, promote odd ideas like regulating jokes.

 It's *The New York Times* this time, looking like it's terrified that Donald Trump might be successful in his new presidential bid, and so going guns blazing after what it calls his "troll army."